England Football Online

 30 July 1858 OL Swifts FC 12 11

-mst gls
+most gls

 reserves: not known

-team notes: Goalkeeper George Vidal (Oxford University AFC) withdrew from the England line-up, his place going to Herby Arthur.
+team changes: Goalkeeper George Vidal (Oxford University AFC) withdrew from the England line-up, his place going to Herby Arthur.
 Nevill Cobbold (Cambridge University AFC) was named as the original inside-left, his place going to Dixon, both changes announced on 12th March.

-"[Forrest] had to figure in a different jersey from the others in the English team against Wales in 1885 in order that he should be distinguished from them." - Lancashire Evening Post, Saturday, 2 January 1926.
+team notes: "[Forrest] had to figure in a different jersey from the others in the English team against Wales in 1885 in order that he should be distinguished from them." - Lancashire Evening Post, Saturday, 2 January 1926.

 George Vidal is the brother of William (1883) and Robert (1873).